AveryBurke/blog/_posts/2023-07-14-Nan-Boxing.markdown

 ```
 Without the tag we wouldn’t be able to print the value safely because we wouldn't know which of the three possible types of data was actually stored at the `value` address.

 But this means that every token of a numeric type is tagged and stored which is particularly wasteful when it comes to duplicate values.
 For a Lisp expression like `(+ 0 0)` I want to be able to read both 0s directly and not have to create two Expressions with the same value.
+Furthermore, the tagged union I propose above will be larger than a NaN

-Furthermore, storing structures in random places on the heap means losing [locality of reference](https://en.wikipedia.org/wiki/Locality_of_reference).
+storing structures in random places on the heap means losing [locality of reference](https://en.wikipedia.org/wiki/Locality_of_reference).
 And that affects speed.

 NaN boxing addresses these issues and you get the illicit thrill of breaking IEEE protocol!